UCM-GAIA/RecoLibry-Core/README.md

   - User Collaborative Filtering
   - Item Collaborative Filtering

-To develop a recommender system using RecoLibry-Core, you can read the [development guide](https://github.com/UCM-GAIA/RecoLibry-Core/wiki/Home-English).
+To develop a recommender system using RecoLibry-Core, you can read the [development guide](https://github.com/UCM-GAIA/RecoLibry-Core/wiki/Home-English) or [JavaDoc](https://ucm-gaia.github.io/RecoLibry-Core/).